EKKgith4325/Machine-Learning-Based-Fault-Detection-and-Protection-Method-for-Three-Phase-Inverter/README.md

 # Machine Learning Based Fault-Detection and Protection Method for Three-Phase Inverter

 ## Overview
-This repository presents a **Simulation-based research project** focused on **Real-time fault detection and protection of a three-phase Voltage Source Inverter (VSI)** using **Machine Learning and Residual current analysis**.
+This repository presents a **Research project** focused on **Real-time fault detection and protection of a three-phase Voltage Source Inverter (VSI)** using **Machine Learning and Residual current analysis**.

-The work was carried out as part of an **international research-based project internship (Dec.
+The work was carried out as part of an **International research-based project internship (Dec.
 2025)** under the guidance of Kuntal Mandal, PhD - Research & Development Engineer, E-Powertrain, IDIADA Automotive Technology, 43710 - Santa Oliva (Tarragona), Spain.
 The objective of the project is to design a **robust, fast, and interpretable fault diagnosis framework** that overcomes the limitations of conventional threshold-based protection methods.

 ---